TriteHexagon/gb-emu/README.md

 This is a work-in-progress Game Boy emulator.

-Currently, the CPU and the timer are emulated and have been tested using Blargg's cpu_instrs tests.
+The CPU, timer, graphics, joypad, and save files are emulated.
+Audio remains unemulated.

-All of the tests pass.
+The CPU has been tested using Blargg's cpu_instrs tests, with all tests passing.

 To build the emulator in a Unix-like environment:
 * First, ensure that pkg-config and SDL2 are installed.